u-ryo/docker_alpine_sshd/README.md

-# docker_ubuntu_minimal_sshd
+# docker_alpine_sshd
-Dockerfile of the base ubuntu image for arukas
+Dockerfile of the base image for arukas